lucaschultz/datadive/README.md

 ## Acknowledgments

 Built as part of a thesis project at the Behavioral Security Research Group at the University of Bonn.

+[^1]: The `datadive.app` domain was transferred to the Behavioral Security Research Group at the University of Bonn.
+The team subsequently removed the DNS entry for the documentation site which was previously hosted at `docs.datadive.app`.
+The documentation has since been restored at [`datadive.lucaschultz.com`](https://datadive.lucaschultz.com).